6 Strength Training Goals That Will Boost Your Workout Results

 Movement Strength

-The results you get from training this way: The outcome of training for movement strength is the ability to feel stronger in many different, unusual body positions.
+The outcome of training for movement strength is the ability to feel stronger in many different, unusual body positions.
 There are three planes of motion that your body moves within: sagittal, frontal, and transverse.
 When you move in the sagittal plane, you’re moving forward and back.
 The frontal plane is when you move side-to-side, and the transverse plane is when you twist or move rotationally.

 Most strength training exercises move in the sagittal plane.
 Calling back to the Principle of Specificity, if the only exercises you ever do are sagittal plane movements, you won’t be as strong with frontal and transverse plane movement.
 During daily life you probably move in all three planes, but if you’re only training one in the gym, you’re significantly more likely to get injured when you do things like bend, reach, or twist.

-How to do it: Use light or no weights with lots of full-body movement and do 8-15 reps per set.
+Use light or no weights with lots of full-body movement and do 8-15 reps per set.
 Incorporate exercises for each plane and/or do variations of basic exercises that move in the frontal or transverse planes.

 • Lateral movement (frontal plane)- Think about choosing exercises that go side-to-side, or variations of the basic exercise.
 I like exercises like skaters that step or hop to each side.
 For squats, this could mean doing a lateral lunge.